inBeat/inbeat-website/content/articles/slash-your-cost-per-conversion.md

 ##### **Writing up your brief**

 The ideal brief covers aesthetics, format, and messaging.
-You want to give your influence sales know-how while allowing them to express their creativity.
+You want to provide your influencer with sales know-how while allowing them to express their creativity.

 1. **Aesthetics :** Communicate your visual guidelines with the influencers.
 Include content from past collaborations that match your brand’s ethos.
 If you don’t have such content, create a mood board with content you appreciate from other brands on Instagram.
 Dig into their collaborations and find content you endorse.
-You can use Pinterest to organize this.  *Find brands you endorse on Instagram and search their feed for collaborations.*
+You can use Pinterest to organize this.  *Find brands you like on Instagram and search their feed for collaborations.*
 2. **Format :** Look at your Facebook ads, as well as your competitors’.
 You want to know which ad format drives results.
 Carousel, Stories, GIF, etc. *Add your format restrictions to the brief.*
 3. **Messaging :** What is the goal of the content you are creating?
 Is there a specific Unique-Selling Proposition of your product you want to put forward?
 Give your influencers an overview of your product and the selling points you want to convey.
 Remember, you will use these visuals in your paid media - think of them in that context.

 ### Step 2: Discover relevant influencers

-After you have defined your brief, you want to discover influencers.
-Use your client persona to take an educated guess at what influencers would be relevant to your brand.
+After you have created your brief, you want to discover influencers.
+Use your client persona to take an educated guess at what influencers are relevant to your brand.

-You want to build a list of influencers with their contact information.

 > I prefer contacting influencers by email than by DM, as the response rate is better.
 Email also makes it easier to use a CRM tool.
 Thus, I skip any influencer for which I can’t find an email.